DmitryMakar/demo-compilers/README.md

 # demo-compilers
-A simle Kotlin environment demo tool to check Kotiln compiler's status on Linux / MacOS To build test Hello World applications for Kotlin/JVM, Kotlin/JS, and Kotlin/Native and then output corresponding system information, start the utility with
+A simple Kotlin environment demo and test tool checking Kotiln compiler's status on Linux / MacOS To build test Hello World applications for Kotlin/JVM, Kotlin/JS, and Kotlin/Native and then output corresponding system information, start the utility with